DurvalinoJr/RelatorioCCB/README.md

 # Relatório CCB

-Aplicativo para listar as Congregações Cristã do Brasil e exibi-las no mapa, possibilitando assim, a utilização do GPS para chegar até a Igrega.
+Aplicativo para listar as Congregações Cristã do Brasil e exibi-las no mapa, possibilitando assim, a utilização do seu aplicativo de GPS favorito para chegar até a igreja